mshanGithub/msbotframework/specs/testing/skills/SkillsFunctionalTesting.md

 This section describes the testing scenarios for skills, for each one of them we provide a  high level description of the primary test case, the type of consumers used, the skill (or skills) involved and the [consumer/skill architecture](#consumerskill-architecture) used to deploy the testing components.

-The different permutations between consumers, skills and their implementation language are represented using a _test matrix_.
+The different permutations between consumers, skills and their implementation language are represented using a test matrix.

-The _variables_ section, lists the set of [variables](#variables) that apply to the test case and  need to be configured for each case in the matrix.
+The variables section lists the set of [variables](#variables) that apply to the test case and  need to be configured for each case in the matrix.

-Wherever is relevant, we also include a list of _alternate flows_ that describe small variations in the test case (e.g.: state of the consumer, state of the skill, error condition, special considerations).
+Wherever is relevant, we also include a list of alternate flows that describe small variations in the test case (e.g.: state of the consumer, state of the skill, error condition, special considerations, etc.).

-The skill bots have been implement so they implement the key BF feature at least once.
-Working here right now

 Given these elements, the number of test cases for each scenario can be calculated by multiplying the number of permutations in the matrix by the number of values for each variable and then multiplied by the number of alternate flows.

-The

-There are four components necessary to create the full list of testing scenarios.

-- **[Consumer/Skill architecture](#consumerskill-architecture).** The topology used to deploy the consumer and the skills.
-- **State of the skill.** The current state of the skill, based on the *variables* list below.
-- **State of the consumer.** The current state of the consumer, based on the *variables* list below.
-- **What the skill wants to do.** This is the primary pivot for the testing scenarios, given in the *things a skill might want to do* list below.

 ### 1. Single turn interaction with a skill